Rouast-Labs/vitallens.js/README.md

   Perform rapid face detection when required—or optionally, pass a global region of interest (ROI) to skip detection for even faster processing.

 - **Pre-Built Web Component Widgets:**
   In addition to the core API, vitallens.js provides ready-to-use web components.
-Try our simple vitals monitor widget (as seen in the above gif), or use an advanced widget showing vitals, video, and waveforms (supports both file and webcam modes).
+Try our vitals scan widget (as seen in the above gif) to perform 30-second scans, the user-friendly vitals monitor widget for continuous monitoring, or use an advanced widget showing vitals, video, and waveforms (supports both file and webcam modes).

 ## Installation